DevNick21/Mini_Till_System_with_Computer_Vision/cv_service/README.md

 ## Overview

 This service provides a REST API for classifying handwritten bet slips to identify individual writers.
-It uses EfficientNet as the primary model with DenseNet as fallback, ensuring high accuracy and robustness.
+It uses EfficientNet as the single model, ensuring high accuracy and a simple, robust pipeline.

 ## Features

-- **EfficientNet Classification**: Uses EfficientNet-B0 as the primary model for optimal accuracy-efficiency balance
+- **EfficientNet Classification**: Uses EfficientNet-B0 as the model for optimal accuracy-efficiency balance
 - **REST API**: Easy integration with the BetFred .NET application
 - **Confidence Scoring**: Provides confidence levels for each classification
 - **Preprocessing**: Matches training pipeline (resize, grayscale to 3ch, normalize)
-- **Fallback Mechanism**: Automatically falls back to DenseNet121 if the EfficientNet model is unavailable

 ## Models

 The service uses a model hierarchy:

-1. **EfficientNet-B0**: Primary model - optimized architecture balancing accuracy and computational efficiency
+1. **EfficientNet-B0**: Optimized architecture balancing accuracy and computational efficiency
-2. **DenseNet121**: Fallback model - dense connections for improved gradient flow

 ## Installation